On course for Europe

 A strong power supply grid for a strong Europe

-For example, if a major power plant or transmission line in the transmission system network fails, the subsequent supply gap can be quickly filled in a cooperative effort, thus mitigating the risk of a variation in frequency, a drop in voltage (brownout) or even a total power outage (blackout).
+For example, if a major power plant or transmission line in the transmission system fails, the subsequent supply gap can be quickly filled in a cooperative effort, thus mitigating the risk of a variation in frequency, a drop in voltage (brownout) or even a total power outage (blackout).
 The greater the share of fluctuating supply in the grid (e.g. from wind farms), the more important it is to maintain a balanced grid and to safeguard grid operations via as many power plant units as possible.

 The same rules for everyone

-It’s only possible to run a transmission system network when all of the participating grid operators follow the same rules.
-That is why grid operators in continental Europe previously agreed on common norms and standards and signed a multilateral agreement (MLA) in which they undertook to comply with the Operation Handbook in which those norms and standards were laid out.
+It’s only possible to run a transmission system when all of the participating grid operators follow the same rules.
+That is why grid operators in continental Europe previously agreed on common requirements and standards and signed a multilateral agreement (MLA) in which they undertook to comply with the Operation Handbook in which those requirements and standards were laid out.
 However, in order to extend the security rules uniformly to cover all key players in the power system (distribution system operators, power plant operators, major consumers) and all synchronous zones in Europe and to make rules more rigorously binding, the Operation Handbook was replaced a few years ago with EU legislation known as “network codes”.
 The remaining rules from the Operation Handbook for continental Europe were collated in April 2019 in the Synchronous Area Framework Agreement (SAFA) and also include the necessary agreements with non-EU countries which are part of ENTSO-E.

 Cross-border cooperation between grid operators